Hadada ibis: In culture

-The calls of hadeda ibises are considered as a sign of rains in parts of Lesotho.
+The calls of hadada ibises are considered as a sign of impending rains in parts of Lesotho.
 The Xhosa people use the name ing'ang'ane or ingagane which means black ibis as opposed to the white sacred ibis.
 The name in many African languages is onomatopoeic.
 It is known as Zililili in Chewa, Chinawa in Chiyao, Chihaha or Mwanawawa in Tumbuka, and Mwalala in Khonde.
-Colonial hunters considered it as good bird for eating.
+Colonial hunters considered it as a good bird for eating.
 The Bantu people of Uganda have an origin story where a man and wife starved themselves during a drought while letting their children eat whatever little they had.
 The man and his wife were then turned into ibises that go by the name of Mpabaana.
 In Zululand the name ingqangqamathumba indicates that anyone who mocks the bird will break out in abscesses.
 When they fly continually, they are said to foretell a rich harvest in that year.
-A saying utahthisele amathole eng'ang'ane which means "he has taken the hadeda's nestlings" is an idiom used to indicate that someone has offended a vindictive man and that he would have to be careful.
+A saying utahthisele amathole eng'ang'ane which means "he has taken the hadada's nestlings" is an idiom used to indicate that someone has offended a vindictive man and that he would have to be careful.

+Some bird depictions on bronze plaques and ceremonial staffs from Benin that were kept in German museums were examined by Ernst Schüz who found them confusingly similar to the hadada but also showing a wattle prominently as in the wattled ibis.

 Conservation status

-As the hadeda ibis is widespread and common throughout its large range, it has been evaluated as Least Concern on the IUCN Red List.
+As the hadada ibis is widespread and common throughout its large range, it has been evaluated as Least Concern on the IUCN Red List.